 Â

-Then, add buttons to the top of the form, to switch between tabs, in this case, we've added Project, Client and Team:
+Then, add buttons to the top of the form, to switch between tabs.
+In this case, we've added Project, Client and Team:

 Â

-Customize buttons to hide/show tabs
+Customize buttons functionality

-In order to add functionality to buttons, select each button, and customize their functions.
+To add functionality to buttons, select each button, and customize their functions.
+For each button, customize the following functions to create tabbed forms in Power Apps:

 OnSelect